 How do I know that my child is safe in school?

 All visitors are signposted to the front entrance and reception desk.
-The school is “locked down” during school hours and entry is via the front door security system.
+The school is “locked down” during school hours and entry is via the front door.
 Children are fully supervised during playtimes.
 Appropriate staff are on duty before school and during morning and lunch play.
 A team of experienced Supervisory Assistants are responsible for the children both inside and outside on the playground at lunchtimes.

 What happens if my child is ill?

 We ask that parents notify the school on the first morning of the child’s absence before 9.30am.
 A message can be left on the school answer phone if office staff are not available or please complete the online form by clicking here.

 Within each year group there are three classes.
 Each class has a class teacher who is supported by our team of Learning Support Assistants (LSAs).
 The make-up of Year 3 classes is decided in consultation with the infant feeder schools.
 Whether classes remain split or mixed at the end of each school year is a decision for the Headteacher.

 Does my child need to bring a coat to School?